Italian Motorcycle Brands

 Agrati Garelli Logo

 At the end of the XIX century, Antonio Agrati from Cortenuova di Monticello Brianza opened a forge.
-The beginning of the twentieth century makes adjustments to the demand for the company’s products.
+The beginning of the twentieth century adjusts the demand for the company’s products.
 The founder passes it on to his sons, Clodoveo, Luigi, and Mario, who produce highly sought-after electric motors and bicycle parts.
-The tragic deaths of all three lead to the company being taken over by 16-year-old Carlo Agrati.
+The tragic deaths of all three led to the company being taken over by 16-year-old Carlo Agrati.
 In 1958, the company completely refocused on the production of electrically powered bicycles and, at the same time, launched the first Capri scooter.
 The launch of the Capri marked the beginning of the full production of scooters and mopeds.
-The Agrati brand existed as an independent brand until 1991, when it merged with Garelli, based in Lacciarella.
+The Agrati brand was independent until 1991, when it merged with Garelli, based in Lacciarella.
 All motorcycle models were released under the new name – Agrati Garelli.

-The emblem has a traditional Italian motorcycle brand shape of a circle, symbolizing infinity, unity, and cyclicality.
+The emblem has a traditional Italian motorcycle brand circle shape, symbolizing infinity, unity, and cyclicality.
 In the center of the circle is inscribed the letter “G” in black, made in a circle on the inside.
 The free space inside it is filled with alizarin red color, providing a contrasting combination with black.
-This combination of achromatic black and red, the main color in the color palette, has a strong visual impact on a person, attracting the eye and attracting attention.
+This combination of achromatic black and red, the main color palette’s color, strongly impacts a person, attracting the eye and attention.
 The brand name is in the Garelli font at the bottom of the emblem.

 Aprilia